Post

 Social Contact Options

 Social contact options are displayed at the bottom of the sidebar.
-You can turn on/off the specified contacts in file _data/contact.yml.
+You can enable or disable specific contacts in the _data/contact.yml file.

-If you need to customize the stylesheet, copy the theme’s assets/css/jekyll-theme-chirpy.scss to the same path on your Jekyll site, and then add the custom style at the end of it.
+To customize the stylesheet, copy the theme’s assets/css/jekyll-theme-chirpy.scss file to the same path in your Jekyll site, and add your custom styles at the end of the file.

-Starting with version 6.2.0, if you want to overwrite the SASS variables defined in _sass/addon/variables.scss, copy the main sass file _sass/main.scss into the _sass directory in your site’s source, then create a new file _sass/variables-hook.scss and assign new value.
+Starting with version 6.2.0, if you want to overwrite the SASS variables defined in _sass/addon/variables.scss, copy the main SASS file _sass/main.scss to the _sass directory in your site’s source, then create a new file _sass/variables-hook.scss and assign your new values there.

 Static assets configuration was introduced in version 5.1.0.
-The CDN of the static assets is defined by file _data/origin/cors.yml, and you can replace some of them according to the network conditions in the region where your website is published.
+The CDN of the static assets is defined in _data/origin/cors.yml.
+You can replace some of them based on the network conditions in the region where your website is published.

-Also, if you’d like to self-host the static assets, please refer to the chirpy-static-assets.
+If you prefer to self-host the static assets, refer to the chirpy-static-assets repository.

 Deployment

-Before the deployment begins, check out the file _config.yml and make sure the url is configured correctly.
-Furthermore, if you prefer the project site and don’t use a custom domain, or you want to visit your website with a base URL on a web server other than GitHub Pages, remember to change the baseurl to your project name that starts with a slash, e.g, /project-name.
+Before deploying, check the _config.yml file and ensure the url is configured correctly.
+If you prefer a project site and don’t use a custom domain, or if you want to visit your website with a base URL on a web server other than GitHub Pages, remember to set the baseurl to your project name, starting with a slash, e.g., /project-name.

 Now you can choose ONE of the following methods to deploy your Jekyll site.